doocs/leetcode/solution/1100-1199/1150.Check If a Number Is Majority Element in a Sorted Array/README_EN.md

 <strong>Output: </strong><span id="example-output-1">true</span>
 <strong>Explanation: </strong>
 The value 5 appears 5 times and the length of the array is 9.
-Thus, 5 is a majority element because 5 > 9/2 is true.
+Thus, 5 is a majority element because 5 &gt; 9/2 is true.
 </pre>

 <p><strong>Example 2:</strong></p>